-whose god is their belly (ULT)
+whose god {is their} belly (ULT) These people serve their physical desires rather than God (UST)

-Here, Paul uses belly figuratively to represent all physical desires for pleasure.
-By Paul calling their belly their god he means that these people love and serve their physical desire for pleasure rather than loving and serving God.
-If this is not clear in your language, you could use an equivalent expression from your culture or you can use plain language.
-Alternate translation: "who serve their desire for food and other pleasures rather than God" or "who obey their physical appetites instead of God" or "who love pleasure more than they love God" (See: Synecdoche)
+Here Paul uses belly figuratively to represent all physical desires for pleasure.
+By Paul calling their belly their god, he means that these people love and serve their physical desire for pleasure rather than loving and serving God.
+If your readers would misunderstand this term, you could use an equivalent expression from your culture, or you can use plain language.
+Alternate translation: "who serve their desire for food and other pleasures rather than serve God" or "who obey their physical appetites instead of obeying God" or "who love pleasure more than they love God" (See: Synecdoche)